What an "A-rated" carrier means

 What the extra yield actually buys

-Illustrative.
-The real question: is roughly $2,500 over five years worth a meaningfully weaker balance sheet standing behind six figures of principal?
-GetSure's answer is no — which is why the rate table filters below A−.
+Illustrative, using the carriers' compounded annual rates over the five-year term.
+The real question: is roughly $2,460 over five years — about $490 a year — worth a meaningfully weaker balance sheet standing behind six figures of principal?
+GetSure's answer is no, which is why the rate table filters below A−.

 What the rating doesn't tell you